Heian0/FE-Engine/README.md

 - Let's move red up close to an enemy unit (Black), and hit A (to confirm position/view available actions at a tile for a specific unit).
 ![Attacking Red](Assets/Images/Readme/ss5.PNG)
 - Player UI pops up, and we can see we now have four actions: Attack, Wait, Items, and Abilities.
 - Wait means that we want the unit to take no action.
-It is often selected when mocing units to safety.
+It is often selected when moving units to safety.
 Selecting Items allows you to use items that heal your units, or place a temporary buff on them.
 - Lastly, Abilities are actions unique to each unit.
 Some are attacks that deal large damage or splash damage, and other ablities include high level buffs.
 - Let's select attack for now.
 New tiles light up blue.
 This is our attack range for Red, which is only 1 tile as he is a swordsman.
 (If no enemies were in our range of attack, which differs from unit to unit, the Attack button would not be an option).
 ![Attacking Red Tiles](Assets/Images/Readme/ss6.PNG)